Beyond Magenta: Reception

+Reviews

-Beyond Magenta received starred reviews from Publishers Weekly, Booklist, and Kirkus Reviews.
+Beyond Magenta was well received by critics, including starred reviews from Publishers Weekly, Booklist, and Kirkus Reviews.

 Publishers Weekly noted that the book's "chief value isn't just in the stories it reveals but in the way Kuklin captures these teenagers not as idealized exemplars of what it 'means' to be transgender but as full, complex, and imperfect human beings."

 Kirkus called the book "[i]nformative, revealing, powerful and necessary," and Booklist's Michael Cart "highly recommended" it.

 School Library Journal called Beyond Magenta a "powerful and important reading ... that every teen should read," saying, "What makes this book outstanding is the way that Kuklin allows the teen voice to shine, with very little authorial interruption."
 However, they noted that it didn't have "the literary chops" of other books.

 The audiobook, narrated by Tanya Eby, received a positive review from Booklist, who noted that "A cast of talented narrators comes together for this honest and heartfelt recording."

-The Bulletin of the Center for Children's Books, Advocate, Shelf Awareness, Kirkus, and Redbery Books named Beyond Magenta one of the best nonfiction books of 2014.

 Awards and honors

+Beyond Magenta was named one of the best nonfiction books of 2014 by Advocate, Booklist, The Bulletin of the Center for Children's Books, Kirkus Reviews, Redbery Books, and Shelf Awareness.
+It was also named CCBC Choice book for Understanding Oneself and Others.
+The following year, the American Library Association included Beyond Magenta on their annual Rainbow List, and it was named a notable book by the International Reading Association and the National Council on Social Studies.
+The National Multiple Sclerosis Society also included it on their list of Books for a Better Life Award for Childcare/Parenting.